tgnemecek/core-website/src/collections/events/2023-01-18-forgive-forget-make-this-the-best-valentines-day-ever.md

 subtitle: A CORE Community Monthly Event
 description: >-
   All of us have been disappointed in love–otherwise, there would not be so many sad songs all over the world.
-BUT we don’t need to keep remembering how bad it was, we don’t need to keep replaying how much we were hurt and how that SOB is not even sorry!
+However, we don’t need to keep remembering how bad it was, we don’t need to keep replaying how much we were hurt and how that SOB is not even sorry!

   The bad news is that this old love lost may be keeping you from a future love gained.
 This year, we will help you stop hating and start loving again.